 ITEMS IN THIS RACE BIBLE ARE SUBJECT TO CHANGE.
-Registered teams will be notified of all changes.
 It is important that all teams make sure that they have an updated version of the Official Race Bible.
 Use the following list of updates to determine if the Race Bible you have downloaded is current with the one online.